badboy/rdb-rs/docs/RDB_File_Format.md

 This section starts with a one byte flag.
 This flag is either:

-* `OxFD`: The following expire value is specified in seconds.
-The following 4 bytes represent the unix timestamp as an unsigned integer.
+* `0xFD`: The following expire value is specified in seconds.
+The following 4 bytes represent the Unix timestamp as an unsigned integer.
 * `0xFC`: The following expire value is specified in milliseconds.
-The following 8 bytes represent the unix timestamp as an unsigned long.
+The following 8 bytes represent the Unix timestamp as an unsigned long.

 **TODO**: See the section "Redis Length Encoding" on how this number is encoded.